byuitechops/disperse-welcome-folder/README.md

 This child module occurs *post-import* from Brightspace D2L to Canvas.

 ## Additional Information
-* "How to Understand Due Dates" gets deleted during execution.
+* "How to Understand Due Dates" instructions gets deleted during execution.
 * "Standard Resources" and "Course Specific" headers are created inside the Student Resources module.
 * The Student Resources are modeled after the OCT course on Canvas.